huytuchim789/Basic-FootBall_Management/README.md

 # Basic-FootBall_Management
+This is my first mini homework in PHP
- football management using PHP and MYSQL CRUD
+ Football management using PHP and MYSQL CRUD